"??"

 It is estimated that the average adult has between 1 and 6 colds each year,?but athletes who engage in heavy training and competition may suffer more frequent colds.

-Risk factors for Catching a Cold There is research to support that vigorous exercise can increase your risk and incidence of upper respiratory infections.?This evidence suggests that heavy acute or chronic exercise is related to an increased incidence of upper respiratory tract infections in athletes.6?When an athlete does become ill, their training and performance are limited.
+There is research to support that vigorous exercise can increase your risk and incidence of upper respiratory infections.?This evidence suggests that heavy acute or chronic exercise is related to an increased incidence of upper respiratory tract infections in athletes.6?When an athlete does become ill, their training and performance are limited.
 Many of these research studies were performed in runners, and the data shows that runners who were training higher mileages per week or per year showed increased risk of infections.

 However, moderate exercise may stimulate the immune system in contrast to intense exercise, which may decrease immune function.?This suggests that exercise in moderate amounts is beneficial for the body and the immune system but vigorous and intense training may need to be altered to decrease incidence of illness.

-When to Train If symptoms are ?above the neck,? such as stuffy or runny nose, sneezing, or sore throat with no other body symptoms, then the athlete can proceed cautiously through a workout at half speed.
+If symptoms are ?above the neck,? such as stuffy or runny nose, sneezing, or sore throat with no other body symptoms, then the athlete can proceed cautiously through a workout at half speed.
 If their congestion clears within a few minutes of starting exercise, the intensity can gradually be increased.

-When Not to Train If an athlete has ?below the neck? symptoms, including fever, aching muscles, coughing, vomiting or diarrhea, the athlete should not train.?Athletes who feel they may be getting ill should reduce their training schedule for 1 or 2 days.
+If an athlete has ?below the neck? symptoms, including fever, aching muscles, coughing, vomiting or diarrhea, the athlete should not train.?Athletes who feel they may be getting ill should reduce their training schedule for 1 or 2 days.
 Exercising during an incubation phase of an infection may worsen an illness.?Symptom severity and duration of illness may be increased if one is exercising during an illness.
 Training can resume depending on the type of infection beginning at moderate levels and gradual returning to max, which can range between 3-5 days for up to 3 weeks.

-When to Play Returning to training and returning to play or competition are different.
+Returning to training and returning to play or competition are different.
 Return to competition criteria is stricter than return to training or practice.
 Return to play is contingent on a clear physical exam.?Ideally, the athlete has returned to training at moderate levels and progressed back to their maximum level prior to competition.

 A cold, cough and hoarseness plague you, but you still feel fit for training.
 But can you actually do sports with a cold or is it an absolute no-go?
 We'll tell you here!